U.S. manufacturing accelerates, but tariffs cast a shadow

-WASHINGTON (Reuters) - U.S. manufacturing activity surged in June amid signs a strong economy and import tariffs were causing bottlenecks in the supply chain, resulting in factories taking longer to deliver goods to customers.
+WASHINGTON (Reuters) - U.S. manufacturing activity surged in June, but a strong economy and import tariffs were causing bottlenecks in the supply chain, which could potentially weigh on production in the months ahead.

 Other data on Monday showed construction spending increasing solidly in May though investment in April was not as robust as initially thought.
-The reports reinforced views the economy was firing on all cylinders after growth slowed early in the year.
+The reports reinforced views the economy was firing on all cylinders after slowing early in the year.

 “It will take a lot to derail the U.S. economy because of the sugar high it’s on from the fiscal stimulus, but a developing trade war between the U.S. and its trading partners is a mounting threat,” said Ryan Sweet, a senior economist at Moody’s Analytics in West Chester, Pennsylvania.